gargsaar/singlepage_website_ni/_posts/2019-09-04-not-everybody-gets-a-second-chance.markdown

 "Hi," she replied in a low voice.

-His excitement disappeared in a furry.
 All he has been wanting for 6 years was to speak to her, but when the moment was here, he couldn't speak a word.

 A tear rolled down his eye.

-He gathered the strength.
-All to say, "I'm sorry."
+He gathered the strength to say, "I'm sorry."

 He knew that this was his only chance.

-He continued, "I feel sorry every day, every moment for 6 years now.
-Please forgive me."
+He continued, "I feel sorry every day, every moment.
+Forgive me."

-She felt the emotion.
 A thought of forgiveness appeared in her heart for a second, but the wound he had given her was too deep, unhealable, always in front of her.

 In a strong voice she said, "Rahul, time is a great healer.
 I've moved on in life and learned how to live alone.
 Samira wanted to speak to you.
 I had promised her that she will speak to her father on her fifth birthday.
 I never break promise."